tribal court is in session

 All VOS youth or VOS eligible youth that are involved in a state case with a child welfare agency, is required by law to notify VOS.
 At this time, current VOS staff and children’s committee members are updated and briefed, attend hearings and due diligent investigating to intervene as a legal party.

-If you have questions, please contact Liz Johnson at liz@villageofsolomon.org or Deilah at deilah@villageofsolomon.org.
+If you have questions, please contact our Admin email at admin@villageofsolomon.org or Deilah at deilah@villageofsolomon.org.

 VOS will be hiring a Tribal court administrator and family advocate to assist VOS in developing and building tribal court capacity.
 The job descriptions are provided here.